 Although Basquiat died at the age of 27, his legacy lives on through thousands of paintings and drawings.
 His work remains especially relevant today given the social and political climates across the world.
 As a result, artists of all forms continue Basquiat’s commentaries on racism through their own work.

 However, it’s not just fine art that’s been inspired by the young artist.
 In 2013, Jay-Z released his album, ‘Magna Carta Holy Grail’.
-For example, the song, ‘Picasso Baby’, references Basquiat countless times.
-It’s speculated that these references are made because Jay-Z identifies with Basquiat’s rags to riches story, but still grapples with his own heritage.
+The song, ‘Picasso Baby’, references Basquiat countless times.
+It’s speculated that these references are made because Jay-Z identifies with Basquiat’s rags to riches story.